Payment Flows

 This a payment flow that allows the user to enter only the CV2 code when making repeated payments.

-1. Execute an initial payment in the same way as a Sale
+- Execute an initial payment in the same way as a Sale

-4. Initialise an instance of Connect-e recurring payments by calling var connectE = new Connect.ConnectERecurringPayment(config, displayErrorsCallback, onSubmitTriggered);
+/v1/payments/{access-token}and atransactionTypeof eitherSALEorPREAUTH - Initialise an instance of Connect-e recurring payments by calling

-5. User enters their CV2 code
+var connectE = new Connect.ConnectERecurringPayment(config, displayErrorsCallback, onSubmitTriggered); - User enters their CV2 code

-6. Create a button and call executePayment when it's clicked.
-This will return a promise which will resolve with the outcome of the transaction.
+executePaymentwhen it's clicked.
+This will return a promise which will resolve with the outcome of the transaction. - Confirm the status of the transaction by calling

 Card on File with user not present